pyroll-project/pyroll-lee-flow-stress/README.md

-# PyRoll Lee Flow Stress Model
+# PyRolL Lee Flow Stress Model

-Plugin for PyRoll providing the constitutive flow stress function from Lee et al..
+Plugin for PyRolL providing the constitutive flow stress function from Lee et al..

 For the docs, see [here](docs/index.md).